 for any newform $f$ in $S_2 (\Gamma_0 (p))$.
-(See for instance~~\cite{EJ11c}, Lemma~11.3.7 and its proof ).
-We also know that the Peterson norm of such an $f$ verifies $\| f\|^2 \geq \pi e^{-4\pi }$ (see~\cite{EJ11c}, Lemma~11.1.2).
+(See for instance~~\cite{EJ11c}, Lemma~11.3.7 and its proof.)
+We also know that the Petersson norm of such an $f$ satisfies $\| f\|^2 \geq \pi e^{-4\pi }$ (\cite{EJ11c}, Lemma~11.1.2).
 Choose $r=1/2$ to fix ideas.
-On $D_{1/2}$, we therefore have
+On $D_{1/2}$, we have (see~(\ref{mu})):

-(Sharper bounds should be affordable, but the one above is good enough for our present purpose.)
+(Sharper bounds should be achievable, but the one above is good enough for our present purpose.)
 It follows that there exists some real $A$ such that, in the decomposition

 the first term of the right-hand side satisfies

 As for the second term, remembering that $\mu_0$ has total mass $1$ on $X_0 (p)(\C )$ we check that

 whence the existence of some absolute real number~$A_0$ such that